Buddhist Science of Mind

 Following an injury he was introduced to the Feldenkrais Method and the Alexander Technique.
 He was a student on the Alexander Teacher Training course when he was introduced to the Somatic Method created by Thomas Hanna.
 It was Thomas Hanna who had the wisdom to combine the ideas of both Alexander and Feldenkrais creating his own method, Hanna Somatics.
 Impressed with Hanna’s work, Bryson immediately sought out and completed the Somatic Teacher Training course in Novato, Ca.

-His current work is the culmination of his understanding of Tibetan Buddhist philosophy of mind and how it interfaces with Somatic theory and the internal principals of Neigong.
-He created Somatic Fascia Restructuring to clearly define the internal “means whereby” so practitioners can develop systematically through their own efforts.
-His Somatic Fascia Restructuring lessons are internal somatic education classes that teach people how to find freedom through conscious internal movement principals.
-He is currently teaching Buddhist Tenets, meditation, and Somatic Fascia Restructuring.
+His current work is the culmination of his understanding of Tibetan Buddhism and how it interfaces with Somatic theory, Tai Chi, and the internal principles of Neigong.
+He created Somatic Restructuring so practitioners can develop systematically through their own efforts.
+His Somatic Restructuring lessons are internal somatic education classes that teach people how to find freedom through conscious internal movement principles.

 Somatic Primer Podcast

 Bryson Newell is the host of The Somatic Primer Podcast.

 The platform is a continuing education program that uses his experience in meditation and the somatic arts as the basis for the show.
 The Somatic Primer Podcast promotes cross discipline somatic dialogues that strive to discover the common threads that run through them all.
 The show explores various approaches and understanding of the body-mind complex.